 The first thing a person should do when they arrive at the courthouse on the day of trial is find their attorney then proceed to the appropriate courtroom.
 It can be the jury selection room or the trial room.

 It is very important to let an attorney know all the facts throughout the whole case, especially when it comes time for a Stamford DUI trial date.
 An individual should work with his attorney to make sure that all the questions and testimony are accurate, that they know any inaccuracies that may have been on the police report, and things like that.
-It is very important to look respectable and to be cooperative with the court.Role of a Jury
+It is very important to look respectable and to be cooperative with the court.Role of the Defense While Prosecution Presents